terror26/CodingBlogs/content/blog/EurekaTheory&Impl.md

 3. Add `@EnableEurekaServer` to the top of your main class.

+--> Github url for the eurekaServer : https://github.com/terror26/eurekaServer
 #### Eureka Client

 1. Add the dependency in your `pom.xml`: